cbrunet/typo3-cb_newscal/Documentation/Administrator/Index.rst

 TypoScript constants
 ^^^^^^^^^^^^^^^^^^^^

+plugin.tx_cbnewscal.settings.firstDayOfWeek
+  0 to begin the week on Sunday, 1 to begin the week on Monday

 Paths to Fluid templates are defined in TypoScript constants.
 However, a better way to customize templates is to add additional paths to *plugin.tx_news.view.templateRootPaths* array.